ishinbrot/LambdasandStreamsSolution/Readme.md

 You may alternatively use the built-in compilier in your specific IDE

 ## Overview: Introducing Java Stream Grouping and Count functionality
-In part 3 of the tech challenge we will learn how to create seperate relations of each major to the Java stream allows us to easily group matching elements in a list, as well as construct a new hashmap.
+In part 3 of the tech challenge we will learn how to create seperate maps of each major utilizing Java Streams.
+Java stream allows us to easily group matching elements in a list, as well as construct a new hashmap.
 This can be done using 1 line. <br/>

 For the second step of the excercise we want to print out the total number of Jon's for each major.
 This will be done using Java stream count.